k9w/instructions/rcs.md

 And last we see the two commits themselves.

-The latest commit, 1.2, shows the commit log message ```Fix typos.``` as well as thfull text of the file's current contents as well as
+The latest commit, 1.2, shows the commit log message ```Fix typos.``` as well as the full text of the file's current contents.

 The previous commit, 1.1, shows a log message of ```Initial revision``` (likely an RCS default), and only the lines that differ